-(IV) Actuarial function
+(IV) ACTUARIAL FUNCTION

-The actuarial function at the Lancashire Group oversees all the Group and subsidiary undertaking actuarial duties.
-The Group Chief Actuary, Ben Readdy is a Fellow of the Institute and Faculty of Actuaries (IFoA).
-Mr Readdy fulfils the UK regulators' controlled function role of Chief Actuary (SMF20).
-Further, as required by the IFoA, he also holds a UK Practising Certificate and complies with the additional requirements from the IFoA to maintain this certificate.
-The Group Chief Actuary is supported by a number of additional individuals who are deemed to be sufficiently skilled to perform actuarial function duties.
+The LUK Chief Actuary, Jamie Grant is a Fellow of the Institute and Faculty of Actuaries.
+Mr Grant fulfils the UK regulators' controlled function role of Chief Actuary (SMF20).
+Further, as required by the Institute, he also holds a UK Practising Certificate and complies with the additional requirements from the Institute to maintain this certificate.
+The Group and LUK Chief Actuaries are supported by a number of additional individuals who are deemed to be sufficiently skilled to perform actuarial function duties.
 The actuarial function has the required skills, knowledge and expertise to fulfil its duties.